DaVikingMan/FalconXOS/README.md

 # Now you may ask that why build a Operating Shell?

-Because what I want to build is a ram-efficient , cpu-efficient and efficient terminal without sacrificing stability and performance.
+Because what I want to build is a ram-efficient and cpu-efficient terminal without sacrificing stability, performance and features.

 And this can only be done when we use the principles of Operating shell.

-If you notice the terminals which come with your Operating System(such as CMD for windows 10), they are actually the most ram-efficient but they compromise good UI and features.
+If you notice the terminals which come with your Operating System(such as CMD for windows 10 or konsole for kde), they are actually the most ram-efficient but they compromise good UI and features.

 For example Command Prompt only uses 7mb of Ram and 0.1% cpu.
 <br>
-(This part has been removed and will be re-added when TerminalXOS will be complety released)
+(This part has been removed and will be re-added when FalconXOS will be complety released)

 # System requirements